dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Remove Grass & Debris

-Carefully choose a location for a soil pile and sod pile that's well out of the way.
+Carefully choose a location for a soil pile and sod pile that's at least 9' out of the way.
+You'll need that space to do roofing later.

 Use the *Shovel(s)* and *Wheel Barrow* to remove any grass, shrubs or debris from the top layer of the marked out box.